-I backed out carefully—my Miata had never been scratched—but, once I reached the street, I shifted into first gear and accelerated so quickly I thought my baby was going into orbit.
-I could see the fuel gauge dip sharply as if the system was about to jettison an empty gas tank.
+I backed out carefully—my Miata didn't have a single scratch—but, once I reached the street, I shifted into first gear and accelerated so quickly I thought my baby would rocket into orbit.
+The fuel gauge dipped sharply as if the system was about to jettison an empty gas tank.

 No, that would never do.
 Despite my anger, I'd have to drive economically now.
 I'd have to avoid being stopped, too.
 Policemen who'd looked the other way before might not be so tolerant now, and a ticket would be an unjustifiable expense.

 The car barely needed steering to reach my destination.
-I’d driven there almost daily for many months.
+I'd driven there almost daily for months.

-Within minutes, I was sitting at the crest of a steep hill overlooking the river.
-I’d never figured out why a pot-holed road that had last been paved decades ago came to this point and stopped, but this parking place had become my place of solitude.
-Aware that I couldn’t talk with Chrissie until evening, I craved solitude more than ever.
+Within minutes, I was sitting at the crest of the steep hill overlooking the river.
+I'd never figured out why a pot-holed road that had last been paved decades ago came to this point and stopped, but this parking place had become my place of solitude.
+Since I couldn't talk with Chrissie until evening, I craved solitude more than ever.

 I craved my Extreme Gulp, too.
 Oh, to drown my concerns in 52 ounces of Diet Pepsi!

 I set the parking brake and looked downhill.
-Boats of all types and sizes moved to and fro along the river, but—except for the occasional tooting of horns a gust of wind blew into my ear—they were too far away to hear.
+Boats of every size and shape moved to and fro along the river, but—except for the occasional tooting of horns a gust of wind blew into my ear—they were too far away to hear.

-Although I was usually surrounded by a cacophony of bird calls upon my arrival, the fowls of the air apparently sensed my mood that day and remained silent for their own good.
+Although a cacophony of bird calls normally surrounded me upon my arrival, the fowls of the air apparently sensed my mood that day and remained silent for their own good.

-A squirrel scampering back and forth beside my car infuriated me so much I threw an unopened newspaper in his direction.
+A squirrel that was scampering back and forth beside the car infuriated me so much I threw an unopened newspaper in his direction.
 I missed.
 Good thing for him; it was a five-pound Sunday paper.
-I noted that I should salvage my litter from the shoulder of the road before returning home.
-It had come open upon landing and was already blowing everywhere.
+After flying open upon landing it was already blowing everywhere.
+I would salvage my litter before returning home if I cared enough to.

 Alone at last, I sat without moving for several minutes.

-But the peace I’d always found at this spot scampered off when it saw me coming and left me agonizing in the turbulence of Charlotte’s news.
+But the peace this spot had always brought me scampered off this time when it saw me coming and left me agonizing in the turbulence of Charlotte's news.

 Charlotte, why did you wait until today to tell us your suspicions?

-But would sharing them at an earlier time have changed anything?
-Most likely, what had only been Charlotte’s suspicions earlier would’ve turned my stomach into a missile test site.
+On the other hand, would sharing them earlier have changed anything?
+Most likely, what had only been Charlotte's suspicions before would've turned my stomach into a missile test site.
 I would have found some reason to blame myself, and then another of my frequent guilt attacks would have barraged me in earnest.